The Best Health Resolutions For Every Month Of The Year

 September health resolutions: Reimagine grains

 September is Whole Grains Month, so what better time to experiment?
-“Make it your goal to make at least half of the grains you consume whole grains,” suggests Kaleigh McMordie, RD.
+“Make it your goal to make at least half of the grains you consume whole grains,” suggests Kaleigh McMordie, RD, and blogger behind Lively Table.
 “Whole grains are important sources of nutrients, can improve your digestion, help you feel full longer, and help you maintain a healthy weight.”
 For starters, swap white rice for brown, eat more oatmeal instead of sugary cereal, and switch your white bread to wheat, she suggests.
 You’ll be amazed at how your body functions smarter and easier when you’re specific about whole grains.
+(Also, consider this nutrient-packed seed that’s worthy of replacing your everyday grains.)

 October health resolutions: Get a flu shot